maven-download-plugin/maven-download-plugin/README.md

 Happens when the plugin is instructed to unarchive file but the file has unsupported extension

 **Solution**: Specify `outputFilename` parameter with proper file extension

-### WARNING about artifactId

-Until version 1.1, the plugin artifactId used to be _maven-download-plugin_, however Maven conventions makes that this name is not allowed for a plugin which is not part of the Apache Maven project.
-So starting from version 1.2-SNAPSHOT, the plugin artifactId is _download-maven-plugin_.
-The following documentation will get updated when releasing download-maven-plugin:1.2.

 ## Help